Chase Realty Inc., Brokerage

-All investor purchases are brokered by a licensed real estate agent, who is a member of the Canadian Real Estate Association and is bound by the code of ethics and fiduciary commitments required by Canadian law.
+All investor purchases are brokered by a licensed real estate agent who is a member of Venture Property Investments, the Canadian Real Estate Association, and the Ontario Real Estate Association As such, they are bound by the code of ethics and fiduciary commitments required by Canadian law and Organized Real Estate.

 Client Question: My partner and I own six rental houses and a duplex.
 We want to continue to grow our real estate portfolio.
 With house prices stabilizing and interest rates creeping up again, should we sit tight or continue to buy more homes? more